Yan2059/FYP_IndoorLocalization_DataProcessing/README.md

 To calculate coordinate of an unknown point, please prepare the following files:
 - data.csv from previous section
 - point.csv collected by [the App](https://github.com/Yan2059/FYP_IndoorLocalization_WifiRssCollection)
-2. Run the main method of locationCheck.java
+2. Run the main method of errorAnalysis.java

 ## Working Principle